yergin/local-mcp-hub/AI-CODE-PRINCIPLES.md

    5.2 Make functions generic where possible

+   5.3 Give specific names to functions to ensure they are not later misused

-   5.3 Separation of Concerns: split concerns up at every level into separate modules, files, classes, functions and data structures.
+   5.4 Separation of Concerns: split concerns up at every level into separate modules, files, classes, functions and data structures.

-   5.4 Favour designs that don't use magic numbers and prefer automatically calculated values to configs
+   5.5 Favour designs that don't use magic numbers and prefer automatically calculated values to configs

-   5.5 Be careful to not overfit the design to the test data, make it flexible
+   5.6 Be careful to not over-fit the design to the test data to avoid hiding future ineffectiveness

+   5.7 Implement it properly the first time, no short-cuts or undocumented assumptions

+   5.8 Implement specification-compliant, full proof code that handles edge cases - "will work 99% time" is not good enough

+6. Minimize maintenance load

+   6.1 Implement only what is needed and suggest additions later

+   6.2 Refactor duplicated code into reusable functions

+   6.3 Design simple algorithms, think of optimizations later

+7. Optimizations

+   7.1 Only tackle optimization after a working simple algorithm is implemented

+   7.2 Minimize converting data structures internally and store data in high-performance structures up-front